MidHunterX/Hunter-OS/.mozilla/README.md

 - pastel pink + charcoal by brad
 - TWP Translate Web Pages by Filipe Dev - Translate any web page with just `Ctrl`+`Alt`+`T`.
+- Theater Mode for YouTube™ by James Fray - Force YouTube to open in its player in the theater mode.
 - BigTube by Pregnantboy - Better YouTube theatre mode.
 Full-sized theater mode, miniplayer on scroll, Popout player for all video sites.
 - Return YouTube Dislike by Dmitry Selivanov - Say no to censorship of any kind.
 Hiding only specific information away from one is also a kind of lie.
 - SponsorBlock by Ajay - Block those pesky in video promotions too.
 Don't let anyone persuade your interests.